FOR

 Nanny care is a term generally used to designate child care provided in the child’s own home.
 The family that employs an in-home caregiver is responsible for a variety of taxes, including Social Security (FICA), unemployment tax, income tax, and worker’s compensation.
 In-home care is not subject to federal and state child care regulations, including mandatory criminal caregiver background checks.
 Applicants should be carefully screened.

-Suggested resource guide for In-Home/Nanny Child Care
+Suggested resource guide for In-Home/Nanny Child Care can be found HERE

 Why is Quality Child Care Important?